fred-ai-security/ai-security-assurance-labs/model-supply-chain/model-provenance-and-trusted-sources.md

 ### 4.2 File Size
 File sizes are compared to official listings.
-A deviation of 1–2% may indicate file corruption or unauthorized modification.
+A deviation beyond expected variance may indicate file corruption or unauthorized modification.

 ### 4.3 Hash Verification
 If the provider publishes checksums, file hashes such as SHA-256 are compared to verify integrity.